DISINFECTANT VALIDATION

 • Vortex Mixer.

-I – Preparation of Spore forming Culture
+Preparation of Spore Forming Culture

 1. Prepare SCDA slants as per the SOP.

-2. Incubate slant for 48 hrs at 30 – 35 ° C as pre-incubation to cross check the contamination.
+2. Incubate slant for 48 hrs. at 30 – 35 ° C as pre-incubation to cross-check the contamination.

-3. from the working culture streak a loopful of Bacillus subtilis culture on to the newly prepared slant.
+3. From the working culture streak a loopful of Bacillus subtilis culture on to the newly prepared slant.

 4. Incubate the slants at 30 – 35 ° C for 48 hrs.

-5. After 48 hrs of incubation cross check the culture for any cross contamination by simple gram staining technique.
+5. After 48 hrs. of incubation cross check the culture for any cross-contamination by simple gram staining technique.

 6. During Gram Staining also check for the presence of vegetative or spore cells.